mtinti/myRna-seq/README.md

 └── copy_complete_all.txt                  # Pipeline completion marker
 ```

-If `cleanup_processing` is enabled, the pipeline also removes the `processing/reference`
+If `cleanup_processing` is enabled, the pipeline removes each sample's processing
-directory after this marker file is written.
+directory after the results are copied.
+The `processing/reference` directory is
+also removed at the end of the run.

 ## Run Tags and Sample Grouping